 First, your phone can (and should) be passcoded.
 If it has biometric security features like the iPhone’s fingerprint unlock, that can also be enabled.

 Additionally, your mobile wallet can be further pass-protected so a thief would have to crack at least two passcodes.
 And phone protection functionality is getting even better with the introduction of facial recognition software.

 However, it’s not really these measures that make mobile wallets safer.

 The real thing that makes these safer is the fact that you can go into your mobile wallet provider account from anywhere at any time and turn your mobile payment app off remotely.
 That way anyone who steals your phone can’t use the app.

 Apple phones even allow you to deactivate and wipe the whole phone in the event of a theft or loss.
 This is not something you can do for physical wallets.
 Any cash you had is gone, and you have to call your cards up one by one and go through an arduous identification and shutting-off process in order to cancel your cards.
 If you carry around your social security number, or maybe checks, your bank information and social security number is also gone forever.
 This is not the case with a lost or stolen phone.

 What Do You Think?
-Ultimately, mobile wallets eliminate the risk that checkout poses to credit cards.
+Ultimately, mobile wallets eliminate the risk that checkout poses to using physical debit and credit cards.
 Certainly they’re not flawless – nothing ever is – but the security features phones possess are much stronger than the security features invented in the 1980s that physical credit cards have.